Future projects of the MTR: Science Park/Pak Shek Kok station

 Science Park station is a proposed infill station along the East Rail line located between University and Tai Po Market stations.
+This station will be ready by 2031.

-Tseung Kwan O Line Southern Extension
+Tseung Kwan O line southern extension

-In the Chief Executive's 2022 Policy Address, it was announced that the Tseung Kwan O line would be extended southwards to Tseung Kwan O Area 137, an 80 hectare plot of land the Development Bureau has identified suitable for the development of 50,000 new housing units.
+In the chief executive's 2022 policy address, it was announced that the Tseung Kwan O line would be extended southwards to Tseung Kwan O area 137, an 80 hectare plot of land the Development Bureau has identified suitable for the development of 50,000 new housing units.
 Area 137 is expected to take in new populations in 2030, but there has been no expected timeline for the completion of the extensions or the opening of the new station.

 New lines

 South Island line (West)

 On 21 January 2003, the Executive Council of Hong Kong granted MTR Corporation Limited permission to proceed with further planning on two proposed lines: West Island line and South Island line.
 These new lines were suggested in the Second Railway Development Study and the Railway Development Strategy 2014 report. to provide direct links between the residential areas of Wah Fu and Ap Lei Chau in Southern District and the CBD of Hong Kong.
 This was the first project within the MTR network that serves the Southern District.

 Three proposals were previously submitted, each addressing the drawbacks of the prior plan.
 The plans were turned down by the government in favour of constructing highways in late March 2004.
 The MTRC's fourth proposal was given in February 2005.
-This consisted of an westward extension of the Island line (referred to as West Island line in early planning) and the South Island line (East), which would be connected to the South Island line (West) at HKU station and Wong Chuk Hang station, respectively.
+This consisted of a westward extension of the Island line (referred to as West Island line in early planning) and the South Island line (East), which would be connected to the South Island line (West) at HKU station and Wong Chuk Hang station, respectively.

 The South Island line (East), currently simply referred to as the South Island line, opened on 28 December 2016.

 Plans for the South Island Line (West) were mentioned and revised in the 2014 governmental railway strategy report and an "implementation window" of 2022 to 2026 was identified.
 A proposal for South Island line (West) was submitted by MTR to the Government of Hong Kong in December 2020.
 As of 2022, there is no schedule for construction.

 North Island line

 This would link the Tung Chung line (Hong Kong station) and the Tseung Kwan O line (at North Point).
-There is currently no schedule for construction.
+There is currently no schedule for construction, but construction is expected to commence after 2042.